PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 conf                                   | Config file (default: ~/.i2pd/i2pd.conf or /var/lib/i2pd/i2pd.conf).
-This parameter will be silently ignored if the specified config file does not exist. tunconf                                | Tunnels config file (default: ~/.i2pd/tunnels.conf or /var/lib/i2pd/tunnels.conf) pidfile                                | Where to write pidfile (dont write by default) log                                    | Logs destination: stdout, file (stdout if not set, file - otherwise, for compatibility) logfile                                | Path to logfile (default - autodetect) loglevel                               | Log messages above this level (debug, info, warn, error) logclftime                             | Write full CLF-formatted date and time to log (default: write only time)
+This parameter will be silently ignored if the specified config file does not exist. tunconf                                | Tunnels config file (default: ~/.i2pd/tunnels.conf or /var/lib/i2pd/tunnels.conf) pidfile                                | Where to write pidfile (dont write by default) log                                    | Logs destination: stdout, file, syslog (stdout if not set, file - otherwise, for compatibility) logfile                                | Path to logfile (default - autodetect) loglevel                               | Log messages above this level (debug, info, warn, error) logclftime                             | Write full CLF-formatted date and time to log (default: write only time)